Contents

 • Limited control over data and ad placements.
 This can be a result of a closed ecosystem built and operating on the platform’s terms.

 • Limited reach.
-Although walled gardens have a lot of users, the audience is limited to walled gardens’ boundaries, which can also limit overall reach.
+Although walled gardens have a lot of users, the audience is limited to the platform's boundaries.

 • Dependence on the platform.
-Walled gardens can make it difficult for users to switch to other platforms, leading to a risk of lock-in.
-This can reduce user choices and competition, which can be harmful to innovation and creativity.
+Walled gardens can make it difficult for users to switch to other platforms.
+This reduces choices and competition, which is harmful to innovation and creativity.

-How limitations within walled gardens can impact advertising strategies?
+How limitations within walled gardens can impact digital advertising

 The choice of the advertising platform and, in this case, the overall ecosystem highly depends on your advertising goals.
 For some brands, advertising within, for instance, Meta’s boundaries might be enough, while others might find it challenging to tap into their target audience.